dar5hak/bub/README.md

 ```

 ## Set
-I recommend that you store your config (which contains the API token) in a separate JSON file, say `bub.json`.
-That way, if you want to share your code, you can simply omit the file.
+Try and keep your config in a separate JSON file, say `bub.json`.
+That way, you can share your code without sharing your API token.

 ```json
 {